 Intact teams only.
 No ALL-STAR Teams allowed.
-In order to participate in a MBT event, you must compete with the roster submitted for league play.
-Due to injury, illness or players missing for various reasons, teams are allowed to pick up to three players from their local association as long as they are of the same age or younger and play at the same or lesser level.
+To participate in a MBT event, you must compete with the roster submitted for league play.
+Due to injury, illness or players missing for various reasons, teams are allowed to pick up to three players from their local association if they are of the same age or younger and play at the same or lesser level.
 Example: Class AA teams may not pick up players from Class AAA of any age.
 This will not affect the players to go back and play for their original team.
 These players that are added will have had to compete in a minimum of ten regularly scheduled league or tournament games with their original team to be eligible to be picked up.
+To add Players, you must contact MBT for a Player Waiver and get approval from your Travel Director/President.

-No Renegade Teams, All-Star Teams or Club Teams.
+No Renegade Teams, All-Star Teams, or Club Teams.
 Definition: A renegade/All-Star team is defined as any team that is comprised of players who all reside in the same community or attend the same school, but who have chosen to bypass the local traveling association to form a team.
 It is also defined as any team that is comprised of players from multiple communities where recognized youth associations exist.